alepulver/my-thesis/README.md

 ### TODO

-- Check that form fields are present
-- Use layout with navbar, title, etc
-- Replace "how forced" questions with bootstrap-slider in the same page as "questions_ending"
+- Replace "how forced" questions with bootstrap-slider in the same page as "questions_ending" (needs modernizr for tablets?)
 - Add "touch*" events so it works on tablets
+- Scale down canvas if screen space is too small, using setScale to avoid changing pixel values

 - Allow viewing results graphically (toDataURL)
 - Add password or token to /reports